-The study proved that the Passivhaus approach delivers, and this assessment of the first five years confirms that it continues to deliver.
+The BPE study proved that the Passivhaus approach delivers, and this updated 2018 assessment confirms that it continues to deliver.
 Overall, the homes are performing largely as designed and provide the occupants, none of whom had particular prior interest in sustainability or energy efficiency, with homes that they find economic to run, healthy to live in and very comfortable and spacious for the size.
 Some residents stated that their heating bills were only £30 a quarter.
-This lack of a 'performance $gap^{2'}$ is a reflection of the high quality process necessary for Passivhaus development from design to occupation.
+This lack of a 'performance gap' is a reflection of the high quality process necessary for Passivhaus development from design to occupation.